Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Model healthy tooth and tooth in need of root canal therapy

 If bacteria is able to reach the inner chamber of a tooth, it can infect the dental pulp, which contains multiple blood vessels as well as a sensitive nerve.
 As you can imagine, this can cause quite the toothache!
 Thankfully, Dr. Smith can stop the pain and save the tooth with root canal therapy.
-This involves numbing a patient and then removing the damaged tissue before filling the tooth and topping it with a crown so it is as good as new.
+This involves numbing a patient and then removing the damaged tissue before filling the tooth and topping it with a crown, making it as good as new.

 Learn More About Root Canal Therapy